google/fonts/ProjectChecklist.md

 After the build process you will have OTF and TTF files, which must be included in the repo but only as TTX files.
 This enables the differences in binaries to be reviewed, and disincentivises development binaries from wider use.
+Actual OTF and TTF files should be included in a ZIP and attached to a Github Release (see below.)

 ## Pre-Production